shelleywong/CSCI567-Course-Materials/Assignments/Assignment1.md

 ~/repos/CINS467-repo/AssignmentProject$ flutter build apk
 ```

-Once you find it move it to the root directory of your GIT repo that you created to turn in assignments for this class.
-The file should be in the build folder path here: *build/app/outputs/flutter-apk/app-release.apk*
+Look for the `app-release.apk` file - it should be located in the build folder path here: `build/app/outputs/flutter-apk/`.
+Once you find this .apk file, copy or move it to the root directory of your GIT repo that you created to turn in assignments for this class.

-If you don't have one go use the form on my website to request one.
-As we'll submit all the assignments for this class to separate branches.
-You can keep building on the same app for the future submissions as well, just adding the required new features to it.
+If you don't have one, go use the Generate GitHub Repo form on www.bryancdixon.com to request one.
+You will submit all the assignments for this class to separate branches.
+You can keep building on the same app for the future submissions as well, just adding the required new features to it, or you can build separate apps in the same directory.

 ```
     /